quantlabio/quantlab/README.md

 Earlier browser versions may also work, but come with no guarantees.

-JupyterLab uses CSS Variables for styling, which is one reason for the minimum versions listed above.
+QuantLab uses CSS Variables for styling, which is one reason for the minimum versions listed above.
 IE 11+ or Edge 14 do not support CSS Variables, and are not directly supported at this time.
-A tool like [postcss](http://postcss.org/) can be used to convert the CSS files in the `jupyterlab/build` directory manually if desired.
+A tool like [postcss](http://postcss.org/) can be used to convert the CSS files in the `quantlab/build` directory manually if desired.

 ----